Do you struggle to get through the day because you're consumed with worry?

-Thankfully, God has provided a way out of obsessive worry—it is through Jesus, and it is through prayer.
-When you turn your worries into prayers, it’s not that your worries go away, but they are transformed from “destructive worry” to “constructive concern.”
-You’ve now handed over your heavy worry load to the Lord, and He has control over everything.
+Thankfully, God has provided a way out of obsessive worry—it is through Jesus and through prayer.
+When you turn your worries into prayers, it's not that your worries go away, but they are transformed from “destructive worry” to “constructive concern.”
+You've now handed over your heavy worry load to the Lord, and He has control over everything.

 Settling into a worrisome situation and an anxious state of mind, and deciding that it's “comfortable” because it's what you've been doing for so long, renders you ineffective to others and to the Lord.
 Scripture encourages you to “be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go” (Joshua 1:9).